 Why Google reviews are important

 Google is the most popular search engine in the world.
-In fact, the tech giant currently holds over 90% of the search engine market share – making it the first stop for customers when reading and submitting reviews.
-So, if you want to target the majority of your customer base, you need to focus on getting Google reviews.
+The tech giant currently holds over 92% of the search engine market share – making it the first stop for customers when reading and submitting reviews.
+So, if you want to target the majority of your audience, you need to focus on getting Google reviews.

-Online reviews provide customers with important information about the value of your products and services.
-But what many people don’t realize is that online reviews can also have a big impact on a business’s bottom line in other ways.
-Here’s how.
+Online reviews provide customers with important information about your products and services.
+But what many people don’t realize is that effective review management can also have a big impact on a business’s bottom line in other ways as well.